 The operating deficit situation is acceptable only in the short term.
-The financial strategy that will underpin soon to be developed long term financial plan will ensure that Council achieves an operating surplus on an ongoing basis.
+The financial strategy that will underpin the soon to be completed long term financial plan will ensure that Council achieves an operating surplus on an ongoing basis.

 It is expected that the cash surplus will be run down in a strategic manner over time addressing and funding capital construction in a coordinated manner.
-Again the development of the long term financial plan will ensure that Council sets appropriate ranges for senior management to operate within.
+Again, the development of the long term financial plan will ensure that Council sets appropriate ranges for senior management to operate within.

-The target Asset Sustainability Ratio of 119% is within the range the local government sector usually operates within.
+The target Asset Sustainability Ratio of 100% is within the range the local government sector usually operates within.
+Effectively, the asset renewals as identified in the roads and plant and equipment draft asset management plans are included in the Annual Business Plan and Annual Budget.

-7. Non-Financial Performance Measures for 2013-14.
+7. Non-Financial Performance Measures - 2014-15